sebastianmariani/sebastianmariani/README.md

-# Hi there, I'm Sebastian - [website] 👋
+# Hi there, I'm Seb - [website] 👋

 ### I'm a Front-end Developer and a tech-head!

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Cypress
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love analog photography and architecture